Squeezing enhanced nonreciprocal quantum correlations via Barnett effect: Results

 Here, we use the following bidirectional contrast ratio $\mathcal{C}_{ij}$ ($\mathcal{C_R}$) for bipartite (tripartite) entanglement to quantitatively describe nonreciprocal entanglement \cite{Chen2023},

 From these definitions, the bidirectional contrast ratio satisfies the condition $0\leq\mathcal{C}\leq1$.
 These bidirectional contrasts provide quantitative measure of nonreciprocal entanglement, i.e., the closer they appproach to unity, the more pronounced the entanglement is asymmetric between the interacting modes.
 We numerically plot the contrast ratio versus the normalized detuning $\tilde{\Delta}_a/\omega_\nu$ in \Cref{fig:fig9}(a) to clearly demonstrate this behaviour.
-It can be observed from \Cref{fig:fig9}(a) that the nonreciprocity of both bipartite and tripartite entanglements can be switched on or off by tuning the cavity detuning $\tilde{\Delta}_a/\omega_\nu$.
-Furthermore, the bidirectional contrast ratios for all entanglements (except for magnon-vibration entanglement, $E_{mB}$) can be tuned continuously from 0 to 1 by adjusting the cavity detuning $\tilde{\Delta}_a/\omega_\nu$.
-All entanglements in our system become perfectly nonreciprocal as the frequency detuning is adjusted, except for the magnon-vibration pair, which retains partial reciprocity because the magnon-vibration coupling channel is less affected by the cavity detuning $\tilde{\Delta}_a$.
+It can be observed that the nonreciprocity of both bipartite and tripartite entanglements can be switched on or off by tuning the cavity detuning $\tilde{\Delta}_a/\omega_\nu$.
+Furthermore, the bidirectional contrast ratios for all entanglements can be tuned continuously from 0 to 1 by adjusting the cavity detuning $\tilde{\Delta}_a/\omega_\nu$.
+All entanglements in our system become perfectly nonreciprocal as the frequency detuning is adjusted.
 It can be also seen from \Cref{fig:fig9}(b) that perfect nonrecprocity can be achieved by varying the normalized magnon detuning $\tilde{\Delta}_m$.
-Our findings show that perfect nonreciprocity of photon-magnon entanglement can be achieved with the system in question when the temperature $T>2000$K (see \Cref{fig:fig9}(c)).
-Similarly nonreciprocity of tripartite entanglement is achieved when $840 K\leq T\leq1864 K$.
+Our findings show that perfect nonreciprocity of photon-magnon entanglement can be achieved with our system for the temperature above $T>1000$K (see \Cref{fig:fig9}(c)).
+Similarly nonreciprocity of tripartite entanglement is achieved when $T>800 K$.
 These observations reveal how noise-tolerant quantum correlations can be engineered in our proposal.
-Such nonreciprocal robust quantum resources are useful for quantum quantum processing, and plethora modern quantum computational tasks.
+Such nonreciprocal robust quantum resources are useful for quantum processing, and plethora modern of quantum computational tasks.